SohamHardas08/Mini-project-opencv/README.md

 # Mini-project-opencv
-For the image processing and recognition, we used computer vision module of python, called OPENCV.
+For the image processing and recognition, I used computer vision module of python, called OPENCV.
 The entire code is divided into 4 main parts namely:
 1. Web-cam setup
 2. Image processing
 3. Object dimensions and calculations